 2) Burying the 80 in a salt lake

 Back in March, we headed down south for 3 weeks away.
-On the first day, we were up at 3AM and started our long journey (about 12 hours) to Esperance and then the campsite.
-We were nearly at camp site at Israelite Bay, some 200 km east of Esperance when it happened.
+On the first day, we were up at 3AM and started our long journey (about 12 hours) to Esperance and then the campsite at Israelite Bay.
+We were nearly at camp, some 200 km east of Esperance when it happened.
 I was distracted looking at something outside, and missed the turn around the side of the lake.
 I looked up and saw there was only about 100 metres back onto the main track in the direction I was heading in, and could see some wheel marks to the left of us, so proceeded to continue.
 A few seconds later and the rear of the Land Cruiser dropped down a good 70cm, as the surface of the salt lake gave way.
 It popped back up instantly, and I sighed in relief.

 Too soon though; half a second later it crashed through the surface and sunk, coming to an almighty stop.
 Again, I got the look from Sarah, and tried to brush off my concern.
 I got out and had a quick walk around, and knew we were in trouble.
 On the first day of our holidays; how could it all go so wrong?!